How To Measure Flour

 Although I grew up using both liquid and dry measuring cups, I’ve come to realize through blogging that a lot of people don’t own both types of cups and some don’t know that two types of measuring cups exist.

 Both can be found in pretty much any store including places like Target, Amazon, the grocery store and even the dollar store.

 Here’s how to get a pretty accurate measurement without the use of a scale:

 - Use a spoon to fluff up the flour within the container.

 - Use a spoon to scoop the flour into the measuring cup.

 - Use a knife or other straight edged utensil to level the flour across the measuring cup.
-King Arthur Flour has a plastic straight edge that I keep in my flour bin at all times for just this purpose.
+I have a plastic straight edge that I keep in my flour bin at all times for just this purpose.

-All measurements are in weight ounces, not fluid ounces.
+All measurements are in ounces by weight, not fluid ounces.

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.